🟢 Great in Tokyo — Great experience you can enjoy in Tokyo.

 Togoshi Ginza Onsen

-Visit Togoshi Hachiman Shrine to pay your respects, then enjoy a warm cup of Amazake (sweet fermented rice drink).
-A perfect mix of history and relaxation.
+Located just about 3 minutes off the main street.
+After paying your respects, enjoying a warm cup of Amazake (sweet fermented rice drink) in the precincts is a perfect mix of history and relaxation.

 Izakaya: Dinner & Drinks